 Once visitors click the CTA to qualify for free shipping, you can show them a success message including a coupon they can redeem at checkout:

 Now that your visitor committed to finishing their order by taking action (clicking the CTA,) they’ll be more likely to use the coupon code.

 You can’t think of cart abandonment popups without exit-intent.
 With our exit-intent trigger, you can show your popup the moment a visitor is about to leave your site.
-Here, Onno shows how you can set it up with one click (plus, some fascinating stats you need to hear):

 Part 3: Returning Customers